Benjamin Bratt

 Benjamin Bratt Awards Won

-Bratt has received verified awards that include an American Latino Media Arts Award for Outstanding Actor in a Motion Picture for his portrayal in Piñero.
-He and peers have also been honored by organizations recognizing Latino achievement in film and television, and he received the Rita Moreno Award for Excellence from the Hispanic Organization of Latin Actors in 2002.
+Bratt has won three American Latino Media Arts Awards for his television work on Law & Order, as well as an American Latino Media Arts Award for Outstanding Actor in a Motion Picture for his portrayal of Miguel Piñero in the 2001 biographical film Piñero.
+In 2002, he and actress Priscilla López received the Rita Moreno Award for Excellence from the Hispanic Organization of Latin Actors in recognition of their contributions to Latino representation in the performing arts.

 Benjamin Bratt Family